PerezChris99/LiverWatch/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request.

-## License
+## Copyright ©️

-This project is licensed under the MIT License.
+This project is copyrighted .